 Food & Drink:

 Barcelona, and Spain in general, is a relatively cheap country.
-Although Spain is part of the Euro Union, which is usually stronger than the dollar, Spain’s economy is different than its other EU counterparts.
-As mentioned above, transportation, food and drinks are very cheap in Barcelona, and Spain in general.
-You might potentially lose most of your money to entrance fees into the different works of Gaudí, which can be fairly pricey (e.g. the basic entrance fee to La Pedrera is €20.50).
+Although Spain is part of the Euro Union (EU), which is usually stronger than the dollar, Spain’s economy is different than its EU counterparts.
+As mentioned above, transportation, food and drinks are very cheap in Barcelona.
+You might potentially lose most of your money to entrance fees into the different works of Gaudí, which can be fairly pricey.
+For example, the basic entrance fee to La Pedrera is €20.50.

 - If you’re looking to get into the city from the airport, the Aerobus is a cheap and simple option.
-It takes about 45 minutes to get to the city center – I ended up buying a return ticket for €10.20 (single ticket is €5.90), meaning I could also use the same ticket going back to the airport.
-Also, the Aerobus runs every 5 minutes so if you miss one there will be another one coming
+It’s a 45 minute ride to the city center.
+I ended up buying a return ticket for €10.20, single ticket is €5.90.
+Also, the Aerobus runs every 5 minutes, so if you miss one they’ll be another one coming.